-Energy is a significant component of the Bipartisan Infrastructure Law (BIL), with $75 billion in federal funding available for initiatives to deliver clean energy and power in the United States.
+The Infrastructure Investment and Jobs Act (IIJA), or Bipartisan Infrastructure Law (BIL), allocates $75 billion in federal funding for initiatives to deliver clean energy and power in the United States.

-Multiple industries and companies can leverage these funding opportunities, including technology developers, utility companies, Universities, national laboratories, engineering and construction firms, State and Local governments, Tribes, environmental groups, and community-based organizations.
+The IIJA provides funding opportunities for a variety of industries and companies, including technology developers, utility companies, universities, national laboratories, engineering and construction firms, state and local governments, tribes, environmental groups, and community-based organizations.

 For specific questions regarding Clean Energy Infrastructure Funding programs, please contact: